spdx/tools/CONTRIBUTING.md

 To submit a patch via GitHub, fork the repository, create a topic branch from `master` for your work, and send a pull request when ready.
 If you would prefer to send a patch or grant access to pull from your own Git repository, please contact the project's contributors by e-mail.

+To contribute an implementation of a feature defined by a version of the SPDX specification later than the one supported by the current SPDX Tools release, clone the branch `develop/SPEC_X.X`, where X.X is the major.minor version of the targeted specification (e.g. "3.0").

+Once implemented, submit a pull request with `develop/SPEC_X.X` branch as the parent branch.

 Licensing
 ---------
 However you choose to contribute, please confirm in a comment to your pull request or by e-mail that you license your contributions under the terms of [the Apache License, Version 2.0](http://spdx.org/licenses/Apache-2.0).